MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/connect.md

    - For **Select**, search for your **Server - Azure Arc** name and select it.
 1. Click **Save**.

-To install the SQL Server extension, use the following steps:
+To install the Azure extension for SQL Server, use the following steps:

 1. Open the __Server - Azure Arc__ resource.
 2. Under __Extensions__, click __+ Add__
-1. Select `SQL Server Extension - Azure Arc` from the list and click __Create__.
+1. Select `WindowsAgent.SqlServer` from the list and click __Create__.

 # [PowerShell](#tab/powershell)